awalkaday/.github/profile/README.md

 ## Hi, humans and robots! 👋

-**Welcome to the open-sourced code repositories for websites under the umbrella of _awalkaday.art_.**
+Welcome to the open-sourced code repositories for websites built under the roof of _awalkaday.art_.